NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Bobvila.com may earn a commission from purchases made through these links.

-STEP 3: Prep the work area.
+Step 3: Prep the work area.

 Apply masking tape to the wall around the perimeter of the radiator and lay drop cloths on the floor below the unit—you’ll want to do so thoroughly to protect the surrounding areas from overspray.
 Open a window in the room to improve ventilation while painting, and wear gloves and a respirator.

-STEP 4: Sand the metal radiator.
+Step 4: Sand the metal radiator.

-If you’re covering a radiator that was previously painted, first test the existing paint for lead with a lead paint test kit (available at home centers for $7 to $15).
+If you’re covering a radiator that was previously painted, first test the paint for lead with a lead paint test kit (available at home centers for $7 to $15).
 Paint on radiators in homes built pre-1978 are the most likely to contain lead.
 Caution: Never scrape, sand, or otherwise disturb the surface of a radiator coated in lead paint, as you risk releasing lead particles, which can adversely affect the central nervous and endocrine systems if inhaled or swallowed and can even be fatal with high levels of exposure.
 Wait for the results, then sand and/or strip away any cracking paint using one of these methods:

 • If the test is negative, use a putty knife to scrape away cracked/chipping paint from any of the radiator surfaces.
 Then, sand the surface using the sanding technique recommended above.

-STEP 5: Wipe away the dust.
+Step 5: Wipe away the dust.

-STEP 6: Spray a coat of paint primer on the radiator.
+Step 6: Spray a coat of primer.

-STEP 7: Paint the radiator.
+Step 7: Paint the radiator.

 Employing the same technique used for the primer, spray an even coat of the high-temperature metal spray paint over all visible surfaces of the radiator using a back-and-forth motion.

-STEP 8: Clean up the workspace.
+Step 8: Clean up the workspace.

 Remove the painter’s tape from the wall and radiator valves, and discard the drop cloths.
 If the radiator is operational, turn the radiator control valve counterclockwise to the “on” or fully open position.